Army Finds Mismarked Graves At Arlington Cemetery

-Secretary JOHN McHUGH (United States Army): There's simply no excuse, and on behalf of the United States Army, on behalf of myself, I deeply apologize to the families of the honored fallen resting in that hallowed ground who may now question the care afforded to their loved ones.
+JOHN MCHUGH: There's simply no excuse, and on behalf of the United States Army, on behalf of myself, I deeply apologize to the families of the honored fallen resting in that hallowed ground who may now question the care afforded to their loved ones.

 HORSLEY: McHugh said dysfunctional management was partly to blame, reprimanding Arlington's superintendent and putting his deputy on administrative leave.
 Inspector General Steven Whitcomb said Arlington also suffers from an antiquated paper recordkeeping system, inadequate for a cemetery handling up to 30 funerals each day.

-Inspector General STEVEN WHITCOMB (United States Army): Clearly we found nothing that was intentional, criminally intent or intended sloppiness that caused this, but as the secretary pointed out, this is a zero-defect operation.
+STEVEN WHITCOMB: Clearly we found nothing that was intentional, criminally intent or intended sloppiness that caused this, but as the secretary pointed out, this is a zero-defect operation.

 HORSLEY: Scott Horsley, NPR News, Washington.